skx/marionette/README.md

 ```
 $MODULE [triggered] {
             name  => "NAME OF RULE",
             arg_1 => "Value 1 ... ",
             arg_2 => [ "array values", "are fine" ],
             arg_3 => "Value 3 .. ",
 }
 ```

 Each rule starts by declaring the type of module which is being invoked, then there is a block containing "`key => value`" sections.
-Different modules will accept and expect different keys to configure themselves.
-(Unknown arguments will be ignored.)
+Different modules will accept/expect different keys to configure themselves.
+(Unknown arguments will generally be ignored.)

-**Note** If a rule does not have a name defined then a UUID will be generated for it, and this will change every run.
-You only need to specify a rule-name to link rules for the purpose of managing dependencies.

 You specify dependencies via two magical keys within each rule block:

 * `dependencies`
-  * A list of any rules which must be executed before this one.
+  * A list of any rule-names which must be executed before this one.
 * `notify`
-  * A list of any number of rules which should be notified, because this rule was triggered.
+  * A list of any number of rules which should be notified, because this rule resulted in a state-change.

-    * _Triggered_ in this sense means that the rule was executed and the state changed.
+**Note** If a rule does not have a name defined then a UUID will be generated for it, and this will change every run.
+You only need to specify a rule-name to link rules for the purpose of managing dependencies.

 As a concrete example you need to run a command which depends upon a directory being present.
 You could do this like so: